27 Problems of a three-element generating system of a two-dimensional set

 However, for less well-resolved waves, the term $\propto\left(s_1c_1 + s_2c_2 + s_3c_3\right)^2$ causes the geostrophic mode to split into two submodes with $\omega \not= 0$.
 This is problematic and corresponds to the findings of Sect.
 26.9.

 In a planar triangular or hexagonal C-grid discretization, the velocity components are rotated by 120 or 60$^\circ$ with respect to each other, but the components are not defined at the same location.
 Therefore, the condition Eq.
-(27.18) not simply for the vector components, but only after interpolation to reference locations, for which the centers of the cells are used here.
+(27.18) does not hold straightforwardly for the vector components, but only after an interpolation to reference locations, for which the centers of the cells are used here.
 This interpolation is done using operators

 \[ \begin{align} \newtilde{u}^{(i)} \end{align} \]